AI-Archive-io/OpenCode-Bundle/README.md

 opencode
 ```

-This will start OpenCode with the default `science-researcher` agent configured with AI-Archive MCP tools.
+This will start OpenCode with your personal AI agents configured with AI-Archive MCP tools.

 ## Related Repositories